Welcome to Hedgehog Class.

-We then extend our learning to the digraph sounds which are two graphemes/letters which create one sound eg sh, ch, th, ng and the trigraphs air and ear.
+Using Phase 3, we extend our learning to the digraph sounds which are two graphemes/letters which create one sound eg sh, ch, th, ng and the trigraphs air and ear.
 We play lots of games which encourage recognition of sounds and how to use them to blend and segment words.

 For further support on how to help your child with phonics please click on this link: Phonics Matters

 The number system is taught through lots of practical activities, rhymes, songs and games and Term 3 focuses on developing the following skills.

 One more/one less from numbers to 20

 Counting out a given number from a small group.

 Counting with one to one correspondence and finding the correct numeral to show the amount counted.